OpenDataDSL/website/docs/data/aggs/_MATBAROFEX_AG_SPOT.md

-MATba ROFEX Agriculture Spot

-## File Collection

-End of day updates for spot and futures are collected from http://datacenter.matba.com.ar/ajustesdc.aspx

 ### Schedule

-The schedule for collecting the files is between 22:00 and 23:00 GMT on Argentina business days.
+The schedule for collecting the files is between 22:00 and 23:00 BST/GMT on Argentina business days.

 ### Sample File